 An early adopter (sometimes misspelled as earlyadapter or early adaptor) or lighthouse customer is an early customer of a given company, product, or technology.
 The term originates from Everett M. Rogers’ Diffusion of Innovations (1962). https://en.wikipedia.org/wiki/Early_adopter

 In November 1997 I launched Australia’s first online retail store making headlines in The Age in 1999 under the headline, “Heralding the age of the cyberconsumer”, in the article Garry Barker wrote, “….the Internet is changing the pattern of our lives, even the way we relate to one another….e-mail, virtual reality, chat rooms, and ever more information”

-Moore first described this phenomena in his book “Crossing the Chasm” where he declared that the most difficult time for launching any start up is building enough momentum to transition your visionary early adopters to the early majority.
+Moore first described this phenomenon in his book “Crossing the Chasm” where he declared that the most difficult time for launching any startup is building enough momentum to transition your visionary early adopters to the early majority.